20 BEST Essential Oils to Scent Soap Naturally (You'll Want to Save This!)

-How Much Essential Oil Do I Need to Use?
+How Much Essential Oil Do I Need to Use in My Handmade Soaps?

 Based on my own experiments, I'm going to give you some very general guidelines here, because scent is such a personal thing.
-Some people like heavily scented soaps, and others...not so much!
 I tend to go heavy on my scents because I just like it that way.
 Also, in terms of using oils like Eucalyptus in my soaps, I'll get the benefits on my sinuses in the shower with a more heavily scented bar.

-I have never gotten into the "perfume" aspect of blending oils with the top, middle and base notes.
-This is because I just think scent is a very very personal thing, and what I smell is not going to be what you smell, right?
+I have never gotten into the "perfume" aspect of blending oils with the top, middle and base notes because what I smell is not going to be what you smell, right?
 I can hand a bar of soap to one person, and they LOVE it, while another just says, "Meh."
 So experiment and find out what YOU like!

 Final Thoughts on Using Essential Oils to Scent Soap